epam/edp-install/docs/headlamp-user-guide/add-application.md

 7. Select any of the supported application languages with its framework in the **Application Code Language/framework** field:

-  * Java – selecting specific Java version available.
+  * Java – selecting specific Java version (8,11,17 are available).
-  * JavaScript - selecting JavaScript allows using the React framework.
+  * JavaScript - selecting JavaScript allows using React, Vue, Angular and Express frameworks.
-  * DotNet - selecting DotNet allows using DotNet v.3.1 framework.
-  * Python - selecting Python allows using the Python v.3.8, FastAPI, Flask.
+  * Python - selecting Python allows using the Python v.3.8, FastAPI, Flask frameworks.
   * Go - selecting Go allows using the Beego and Operator SDK frameworks.
   * C# - selecting C# allows using the DotNet v.6.0 frameworks.
   * Other - selecting Other allows extending the default code languages when creating a codebase